Winter Tour of Duty 1971-72

 This season the weather was unusually mild with practically no icing conditions.
 However, there was always plenty of wind and a big swell running.
 This made life uncomfortable at times but we always had plenty to do and we got on well with the other officers, who were a great crowd.

-Ron views the hot springs near Reykjavik
+Richard Townshend (Coastguard Officer) views the hot springs near Reykjavik

 During one of our visits to Iceland the Icelandic Coastguards took the whole ship’s company to the hot springs near Reykjavik.
 On another occasion we played football against a local team in lsafjiord.
 We lost the match nine goals to nil but as they had given us a ten nil start we reckoned to have won by one to nil.
 We also made an expedition into the Icelandic mountains while Miranda waited in Adhalvik Bay for a trawler needing a welding job performed to come alongside.